CCI-MOC/hil/docs/rest_api.md

 * A human readable description of the semantics of the call
 * A summary of the response body for a successful request.
 Many calls do not return any data, in which case this is omitted.
-* A description of the requirements for an authorized call.
-This will be combination of:
+* Any authorization requirements, which could include:
   * Administrative access
-  * Access to project `<project name>`
+  * Access to a particular project or
-  * No special access.
+  * No special access
  In general, administrative access is sufficient to perform any action.
 * A list of possible errors.